-*I plan on writing many pieces about Duke Basketball, but watching the saga of Russell Westbrook this NBA postseason provided ample motivation to write my opinion on a player who deserves a ton of credit and plays a style 180 degrees differently from what is expected of an NBA point guard.
+*Russell Westbrook plays a style 180 degrees from typical NBA players, with an attitude to match.
 Watching this previous season’s emotionless Duke team, apart from a legendary Duke-UNC game, makes Westbrook’s fiery demeanor stand out even more*

-Stars used to be much more emotional before the age of overwhelming media and twitter.
-Reggie Miller, Charles Barkley, Kevin Garnett and Gary Payton were the kings of emotion, trying to do whatever it took to psych themselves up or to get inside an opponent’s head.
-Now, a big shot in a game is followed by an emotionless stare.
+Stars used to be much more emotional, and it was fantastic.
+Reggie Miller, Charles Barkley, Kevin Garnett and Gary Payton were the kings, trying to do whatever it took to psych themselves up or get inside an opponent’s head.
+Now a big shot in a game is followed by an emotionless stare.
 Garnett is getting close to the end of the road, so is the NBA going to turn into a scene from Office Space?
 “No, Mr. Duncan, Mr. Ginobili has not seen your stapler.”

 Westbrook’s emotion causes some bad individual decisions, but his fire and tenacity fuels Oklahoma City.
 Media pundits love to negatively talk about him, saying he is not a true point guard and calling for the ball to be in the hands of Kevin Durant more often, but the statistics do not lie.
 When the ball is in Westbrook’s hands, he makes the correct basketball decision more often than not, and the Thunder are a better team.
 Adding a pull-up mid-range jumper at the elbow has made him even more lethal this season.